RaeedChat/JSON/README.md

 ## Properties

-Everything must be inside of the "settings" property in the JSON
+Everything must be inside of the "settings" parent in the JSON

 ```json
  {